 3.2.1) Prepare 60 µL stock solution of 10 mM AMUPol radical as described steps 2.2.1 and 2.2.2.

-3.2.2) Weigh 20 mg of the plant materials that were generated in prior steps (3.1.2).
+3.2.2) Cut the uniformly 13C labeled plant material to be studied into small pieces using a laboratory razor blade and weigh 20 mg of the plant materials.

-3.2.3) Hand grind the plant pieces prepared in 3.1.2 into small particles (~1-2 mm in size) using a mortar and pestle.
-The final powders should have a homogenous appearance.
+3.2.3) Hand grind the plant pieces into small particles (~1-2 mm in size) using a mortar and pestle.
+The final powders have a homogenous appearance.

-3.2.4) Add 40 µL of the stock solution to the plant material and grind mildly for 5 minutes to ensure homogeneous mixing of the plant material and the radical.
+3.2.4) Add 40 µL of the DNP stock solution prepared in prior steps (2.2.2) to the plant material and grind mildly for 5 minutes to ensure homogeneous mixing with the radical.

-3.2.5) Add another 20 µL of the stock solution to the plant material after grinding.
+3.2.5) Add another 20 µL of the stock solution to further hydrate the plant material after grinding.

 3.2.6) Pack the equilibrated plant sample into a 3.2-mm sapphire rotor for DNP experiments.
 Insert a silicone plug to avoid the loss of hydration.